Southampton-RSG/2015-12-15-Southampton/prerequisites.md

 We maintain a list of common problems that can occur during installation and ways of solving them.
 Take a look at the [Configuration Problems and Solutions wiki page](https://github.com/swcarpentry/workshop-template/wiki/Configuration-Problems-and-Solutions) for help.

-If you still have trouble, we will run a **Software Installation surgery from 09.00 until 17.00 on  **.
+If you still have trouble, we will run a **Software Installation surgery from 09.30 AM until 12.30 PM on  *Monday, December 14, 2015*.
 This will take place in room 3013 (Simon Hettrick's office), Building 32, Highfield campus.
 You don't need to make an appointment: just turn up.

 ## Bash